cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

                        session_key = ServerFinish(ke3)
 ~~~

-Both client and server may use implicit internal state objects to keep necessary
+Both client and server may use implicit internal state objects, `client_state`
-material for the OPRF and AKE, `client_state` and `server_state`, respectively.
+and `server_state`, to keep necessary material for the OPRF and AKE.

 The client state may have the following named fields:

 - password, the input password; and
-- blind, the random blinding scalar returned by `Blind()`, of length Nok; and
+- blind, the random blinding scalar returned by `Blind()`; and
 - client_ake_state, the client's AKE state if necessary.

 The server state may have the following fields: